Sentencing after a guilty plea

 The court can refuse to set a non-parole period for reasons including the crime was very serious, or the offender has a long criminal history.

-If the offender was charged with a serious offence on or after April 30 2018 and pleaded guilty while the matter was still at the committal stage in the Local Court, they will be entitled to a 25 per cent discount on their sentence.
-This is the maximum discount available.
+If the offender was charged with a serious offence on or after April 30 2018 and pleaded guilty while the matter was still at the committal stage in the Local Court, they will be entitled to the maximum discount on their sentence available, which is 25 per cent.
 If the offender pleaded guilty after the matter was transferred to the District or Supreme Court but 14 days or more before their trial was due to start, they will be entitled to a 10 per cent sentence discount.
 After that, the maximum discount they can get for pleading guilty is five per cent.
 These discounts are not available for life sentences and judges can decide not to give discounts — or to give less of a discount — in cases of extreme culpability.

 If the offender was charged with a serious offence before April 30 2018, the judge will still take an early guilty plea into account during sentencing, but the compulsory discounts tied to the timing of the plea won’t apply.